listeven989/email.dev/README.md

 You can use it here: https://email-outbound-ai-web-app.vercel.app

 Ok, but you're not a dev you say?
-No problemo, just tell the devs to make that spiffy feature you need.
+No problemo, just ask the devs to make that spiffy feature you need.
 Go to https://github.com/steven4354/email-outbound-ai/issues and open a request

-If you ask nicely, the devs will ***gasp*** build that X, Y, Z feature and tell you when its ready!

 ## Current Features